 Evenings at 7:00 PM (except as noted)

 (doors open at 6:15 PM for wine and goodies)

 $30 per lecture

 (SAT, APR 1, at 7:30) THE WAY WE WERE (AND ARE!) ~ DEFINING THE GREAT AMERICAN SONGBOOK, 1920 to NOW!

 Presented by Denny Berthiaume and the Art of the Trio, with Annmarie Martin

 Denny Berthiaume, The Art of the Trio, and Annmarie Martin present incomparable classics of the Great American Songbook, from the 1920s to the present.
 SATURDAY, APR 1; this special presentation will begin at 7:30 PM, rather than 7:00PM (doors open, as usual, at 6:15 PM for the wine reception).
 SOLD OUT

 (FRI, APR 7) THE INCOMPARABLE ARTS OF IRAN, Part I

 Presented by Patrick Hunt, Ph.D.

 Arts from the Proto-Elamite period (the oldest civilization in Iran) to the Sassanids (the last imperial dynasty in Persia before the rise of Islam), including gold and silver, “marvelous beasts,’” silk and sculpture from Susa, Persepolis, and Persian Garden design.
-TICKETS
+SOLD OUT